dkaoster/taiwan-atlas/README.md

 <img src="https://raw.githubusercontent.com/dkaoster/taiwan-atlas/master/img/towns.png" width="50%">

-The town object has three fields in addition to the county fields:
+The town object has the following fields in addition to the county fields:
-- town.properties.TOWNNAME - The name of the county
+- town.properties.TOWNNAME - The name of the county in Chinese
+- town.properties.TOWNENG - The name of the county in English
 - town.properties.TOWNID - The character specifying id
 - town.properties.TOWNCODE - The eight digit county code